imamhossain-git/Microservice_Deployment_Lab/README.md

 ## ✨ Features

-* 🐳 **Dockerized Application:** Easily build and run the microservice in any environment.
+* 🐳 **Dockerized Application:** Easily build and run the Node JS Application in any environment.
 * ⚙️ **GitHub Actions CI/CD:** Automated build, push, and deployment pipeline.
 * 🚀 **Remote Deployment:** Uses SSH to deploy the latest image to your server.